 Having an infestation of any pest in your home is an unpleasant experience.
 Pigeons can be a real nuisance with their fouling and noise.
-We hope these tips help you if pigeons are a problem in your home and garden.
+We hope these tips on how to get rid of pigeons help you if pigeons are a problem in your home and garden.

 Professional pest controllers with experience in getting rid of pigeons will use a variety of methods.
 Which one to use depends on several factors including where you are experiencing pigeon problems and the extent of the problem.
 If it is clear the problem is originating from another property close to yours then working with the owner should ensure that you don’t have to do very much because the problem will disappear!
 Pest controllers will use several methods that can be used with varying degrees of success by homeowners including:

 Properly fitted netting will keep out even the most persistent birds and it will last for many years.
 Although you can buy netting and fit it yourself, it is unlikely to work in the long term.
 There is the risk of pigeons becoming trapped under the net because it has not been correctly fitted with adequate tension and fastening to stop this from happening.
 Bird-Scape netting is for professional installation only

 More discreet than netting, sprung wire systems are available for the DIY enthusiast to fit.
 However, to work effectively and not become a safety hazard, professional installation is always recommended.